ReactTooltip/react-tooltip/README.md

 mode: `esm` `cjs` `umd`

-Don't forget to import the CSS file from `node_modules/react-tooltip/dist/react-tooltip.css` to set default styling.
+If you are using a version older than `v5.13.0` don't forget to import the CSS file from `node_modules/react-tooltip/dist/react-tooltip.css` to set default styling.
 This needs to be done only once in your application.
+Version `v5.13.0` or newer already inject the default styles into the page by default.

 PS: all the files have a minified version and a non-minified version.